CopernicaMarketingSoftware/Documentation/Yothalot/cpp-program.md

 }
 ```
 You first initialize the class with your [mapreduce](copernica-docs:Yothalot/cpp-mapreduce "MapReduce")
-or [race](copernica-docs:Yothalot/cpp-race "Race") algorithm.
+or [racer](copernica-docs:Yothalot/cpp-race "Racer") algorithm.
 Here we used a default
 initialization of a MapReduce class, but you can of course add other
 functionality to your class with other constructors as well that you
 use when you instantiate it.